 Leonard Simon has had a window on the world of Wilmington — and the retail industry – his entire life.

-His father Morris joined with James H. Wright in 1935 to establish the venerable men’s clothing store that still bears their name, starting on West Ninth Street and later moving to its current location at 911 North Market Street in 1952.
+His father Morris joined with James H. Wright and J. Louis Simon in 1935 to establish the venerable men’s clothing store that still bears their name, starting on West Ninth Street and later moving to its current location at 911 North Market Street in 1952.

 Simon started helping his father in the shop in the mid-1960s and went to work full time in 1972 after a stint in the US Army.
 Since then it is fair to say he’s seen epic loads of change – for his city and business.